You may be doing some research about important music fundamentals and have come across the term – Timbre (pronounced Tam ‘ bre).

 In this post, I’ll highlight a few key concepts about timbre that’ll help you answer the question of “What Is Timbre” by understanding how it works and how it is different from other important music fundamentals.

 To quickly illustrate how you would describe a particular sound, let’s compare a flute and a trumpet.
 I’ve included a sound file of each instrument in the table below playing the exact same note in the exact same octave.
-Try to listen to the characteristics of each instrument and see if you come to more or less the same timbre descriptions as I have.

 As you can hear there is quite a bit of difference between both of these instruments.
-We can hear it and then describe it with terms like the ones above.

 The Theory Behind Timbre